PhotoboothProject/photobooth/faq/faq.md

          gpio=16,17,20,21,22,26,27=pu
 ```

     - For the Shutdown button to work, `www-data` needs to have the necessary sudo permissions.
-This is done by the `install-raspian.sh` script or can be manually added as
+This is done by the `install-photobooth.sh` script or can be manually added as

 ```
      cat >> /etc/sudoers.d/020_www-data-shutdown << EOF